microsoft/pxt-adafruit/docs/getting-started/rock-paper-scissors.md

 ### ~avatar avatar

-Build a Rock Paper Scissors game with the BBC micro:bit!
+Build a Rock Paper Scissors game with the @boardname@!
 You can play the game with a friend who has it on a micro:bit.
 You can also play it with friends who are just using their hands.
 (The game is built like a coin flipper, but with three choices instead of two.)